Renz2299/mp4_eco_roots/README.md

 ### Responsiveness
+The deployed site was tested on a multitude of screen sizes using Chrome developer tools and physically on iPhone 6/7/8 to check that the site renders correctly on all screens tested and that all images and links work properly.

 Screen Width | | | | | Device | | | | |
 ---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: